-This publication is current as at 1 July 2024, and has been prepared by BT Financial Group, a division of Westpac Banking Corporation ABN 33 007 457 141 AFSL 233714 ('BTFG'), which is part of the Westpac group of companies (Westpac Group).
+This publication is current as at 1 July 2025, and has been prepared by BT Financial Group, a division of Westpac Banking Corporation ABN 33 007 457 141 AFSL 233714 ('BTFG'), which is part of the Westpac group of companies (Westpac Group).
 This document has been prepared for the information of financial advisers only and must not be copied, used, reproduced or otherwise distributed or made available to any retail client or third party, or attributed to BTFG or any other company in the Westpac Group.
 The information contained in this publication is an overview or summary only and it should not be considered a comprehensive statement on any matter nor relied upon as such.
 This publication has been prepared without taking into account any person's objectives, financial situation or needs.
-Because of their, you should, before acting on any information contained in this publication, consider its appropriateness to your clients, having regard to their objectives, financial situation or needs.
-Any taxation information contained in this publication as a guide.
+Because of this, you should, before acting on any information contained in this publication, consider its appropriateness to your clients, having regard to their objectives, financial situation or needs.
+Any taxation information contained in this publication is a general statement and should only be used as a guide.
 It does not constitute taxation advice and is based on current laws and their interpretation.
-Each individual client's situation may differ, and your clients should seek independent professional taxation advice on any taxation matters.
+Each individual client's situation may clients should seek independent professional taxation advice on any taxation matters.
 Any graph, case study or example contained in this publication is for illustrative purposes only, and is not to be construed as an indication or prediction of future performance or results.
-While the information containes material provided directly by third parties it is given in good faith and has been derived from sources believed to be accurate at its issue date.
-It is not the intention of BTFG or any member of the Westpac Group that this publication is an adjunct to their own resources and training.
-To the maximum extent permitted by law: (a) no guarantee, representation or warranty is given that any information or advice in this publication is complete, accurate, up to date or fit or any purpose; and (b) no member of the Westp
+While the information contained in this publication may contain or be based on information obtained from sources believed to be reliable, it may not have been independently verified.
+Where information contained in this publication or or prediction of BTFG or any member of the Westpac Group that this publication be used as the primary source of readers' information but as an adjunct to their own resources and training.
+To the maximum extent permitted by law: (a) no guarantee, representation or warranty is given that a